zenml-io/zenml/docs/book/user-guide/production-guide/deploying-zenml.md

 [ZenML Cloud](https://zenml.io/cloud) is a managed SaaS solution that offers a one-click deployment for your ZenML server.
 Click [here](https://cloud.zenml.io) to start a free trial.

-On top of the one-click experience, ZenML Cloud also comes built in with additional features and a new dashboard, that might be beneficial to follow for this guide.
+On top of the one-click experience, ZenML Cloud also comes built-in with additional features and a new dashboard, that might be beneficial to follow for this guide.
 You can always go back to self-hosting after your learning journey is complete.

 ### Option 2: Self-host ZenML on your cloud provider